-There’s never a bad time for bubbles but summer does tend to have us leaning towards rosé more so than in winter.
-A cold glass of pink sparkling looks classy and while it is becoming increasingly more popular with consumers, it’s not hard to see why.
+There’s never a bad time for bubbles.
+A cold glass of sparkling rosé looks classy and while it is becoming increasingly more popular with consumers, it’s not hard to see why.
 Sparkling rosé is one of the most enjoyable drinks that combines colour, texture and vibrant flavours making it a beguiling drink suitable for just about any occasion.
 For these reasons, producers are paying greater attention to their rosé wine production.

 Produced the world over with popular regions including France’s Champagne and various Crémant regions, Spain’s Cava region, Italy’s Franciacorta and various spots from the US to South Africa, to name a few.